 If students find themselves in conflict with another student or member of the faculty or staff, they should refrain from speaking negatively about them to others unless absolutely necessary, but instead they should speak to the person directly.
-When people talk about others behind their back it creates a community of distrust, and negativity.
+When a person detracts from another's reputation in conversation unnecessarily with a third person, it foments distrust and other forms of negativity which make our Catholic academic life difficult or impossible.